-The ground-level primitive operation for breaking data associations is side-channel safe 2-swap.
-One possible implementation is found below.
-It can be used in combination with RDRAND to implement random swap.
-This is by no means the only or the best implementation and there is no guarantee that it will remain secure throughout compiler improvements and new revisions of processors.
-A faster implementation could use CMOV that, as of this writing, is constant time and does not modify the state of the branch predictor (see Guidelines for Mitigating Timing Side Channels Against Cryptographic Implementations [Int] and Intel® 64 and IA-32 Architectures Optimization Reference Manual [Tho20]).
+no guarantee that it will remain secure throughout compiler improvements and new revisions of processors.
+A faster implementation could use CMOV that, as of this writing, is constant time and does not modify the state of the branch predictor (see Guidelines for Mitigating Timing Side Channels Against Cryptographic Implementations [61] and Intel® 64 and IA-32 Architectures Optimization Reference Manual [62]).

 Breaking data associations in larger sequences can be built using this primitive.
-One possible approach is to use permutation networks such as the Omega network [Law75] or the Clos network [Erw41, Clo53] to construct a larger shuffle out of many 2-swaps.
+One possible approach is to use permutation networks such as the Omega network [63] or the Clos network [64, 65] to construct a larger shuffle out of many 2-swaps.
 Unfortunately, the minimal number of layers in these networks to achieve cryptographic security is still an open problem and as such these shuffles should be viewed as additional layers of security that alone do not provide full resilience against side-channel attacks.
-Solutions that are decent in performance with logarithmic number of layers and cryptographic security proofs [MR14, CGLS18] are complex in implementation.
+Solutions that are decent in performance with logarithmic number of layers and cryptographic security proofs [66, 67] are complex in implementation.